-To find a network pharmacy, you can look in your Provider and Pharmacy Directory, visit our website (mywha.org/MyCareLogin), or call Member Services (phone numbers are printed on the back cover of this booklet).
+To find a network pharmacy, you can look in your Provider and Pharmacy Directory, visit our website (mywha.org/MyCarePharmacies), and/or call Member Services.

 You may go to any of our network pharmacies.
-However, your costs may be even less for your covered drugs if you use a network pharmacy that offers preferred cost sharing rather than a network pharmacy that offers standard cost sharing.
+Some of our network pharmacies provide preferred cost sharing, which may be lower than the cost sharing at a pharmacy that offers standard cost sharing.
 The Provider and Pharmacy Directory will tell you which of the network pharmacies offer preferred cost sharing.
-You can find out more about how your out-of-pocket costs could be different for different drugs by contacting us.
-If you switch from one network pharmacy to another, and you need a refill of a drug you have been taking, you can ask to have your prescription transferred to your new network pharmacy.
+Contact us to find out more about how your out-of-pocket costs could vary for different drugs.